anushkrishnav/dsci-644-a1/Tasks/Task_2/task_2.md

 Docker Desktop offers a sleek and user-friendly Graphical User Interface (GUI) that empowers you to manage containers, applications, and images with ease.
 Whether you're a seasoned developer or just starting your containerization journey, Docker Desktop has you covered. 🎉

+## Additional Resources 📚
+- Check this [blog post](https://www.baeldung.com/ops/docker-compose) to learn more about Docker Compose, a tool for defining and running multi-container Docker applications.
+- If you like to learn by watching videos, check out this [YouTube veideo](https://www.youtube.com/watch?v=HG6yIjZapSA)

 ## Installation Guides 📚

 ### Mac 🍏